 The “Interactive Art +” category is dedicated to interactive works in all forms and formats, from installations to performances.
 At the top of the agenda is artistic quality in the development and design of the interaction as well as a harmonious dialog between the content level and the interaction level—that is, the inherent principles of interaction and the interfaces that implement them.
-Of particular interest is the sociopolitical relevance of the interaction as manifested by its innate potential to expand the scope of human action.
-Jurors are looking forward to encountering innovative technological concepts blended with superbly effective design (usability).
+Of particular interest are relevant works with an explicit sociopolitical agenda, those that represent noteworthy technological or scientific achievements, as well as works that have strong innate potential to expand the scope of human action and participation.
+Innovation and uniqueness are additional key criteria.

 In response to the increasing diversity of artistic works and methods, a “+” has been added to this category’s name.
 This is meant to signify that the category is also receptive to new experiments and broadened interpretations of interactive art.